THE ADDRESS FOR QUESTION ORDERS REMAINS THE SAME, BUT THE CURRENT ADDRESS FOR THE NATIONAL ACADEMIC CHAMPIONSHIP IS

 We offer three competitive levels at each phase: High School Varsity … High School JV … Middle School/Junior High …

-Elementary School level will be offered only on May 21 (virtual), June 5 (virtual), and June 3-4 (Chicago)
+Elementary School level will be offered only on May 21 (virtual) and June 3-4 (Chicago)

 Each virtual option will take place on one day, for everyone’s convenience, and will have a 28-team cap.